SSWConsulting/SSW.Rules.Content/rules/what-the-user-experience-should-be-like/rule.md

 archivedreason: outdated
 guid: 24f2a833-2d72-40d7-aeb0-3acea67bfc7f
 ---

-As per the rule [Do you know there should be a standard menu item "Check for Updates"?](RulesToBetterWindowsForms.aspx#CheckForUpdates) on Rules to Better Windows UI, you should have a standard menu item "Check for Updates" in the Help menu.
+You should have a standard menu item "Check for Updates" in the Help menu.

 <!--endintro-->